lsphillips/alttpr-for-my-retro-pie/README.md

 npm run start
 ```

-If you perform changes renderer process code then press the `F5` key to reload and see those changes reflected in the application.
+If you perform changes to renderer process code then press the `F5` key to reload and see those changes reflected in the application.
 However any changes made to main process code or preload scripts will require you to restart the application.

 ### Code Quality